-Individuals with ankylosing spondylitis may suffer from stiffening of the spine and reduced mobility that impairs their ability to satisfactorily engage in normal daily activities.
-They may also suffer damage to non-vertebral joints and, typically, this means the hips (though the knees, ankles, and even shoulders may be affected).
-If the damage is severe enough, arthroplasty, or total joint replacement may be advised.
+Individuals with ankylosing spondylitis may suffer from stiffening of the spine and reduced mobility that impairs their ability to engage in normal daily activities.
+They may also suffer damage to non-vertebral joints such as the hips, knees, ankles, and even shoulders.
+If the damage is severe enough, arthroplasty, or total joint replacement, may be advised.
 AS is a condition for which there is no cure, that, left undiagnosed and untreated, can cause severe physical impairments.

-As much as 1% of a given population may be affected by this condition.
-However, men tend to develop ankylosing spondylitis at two to three times the rate of women.
-Ankylosing spondylitis also tends to be a younger person's illness as onset for AS after the age of forty is somewhat uncommon (ankylosing spondylitis is generally diagnosed between the middle teen years and the early thirties).
+As much as 1% of the U.S. population may be affected by this condition, but ankylosing spondylitis is more commonly diagnosed in men than in women.
+Ankylosing spondylitis also tends to be a younger person's illness, as the onset for AS after the age of forty is somewhat uncommon (ankylosing spondylitis is generally diagnosed between the middle teen years and the early thirties).

 Ankylosing spondylitis also seems to run in families, as the probability of diagnosis increases when relatives also have the disease.
 With regard to genetic predisposition, the majority of individuals with ankylosing spondylitis carry the HLA-B27 gene.
-In the United States, while the gene may be carried by 7% of the general population, perhaps as much as 90% of those with AS carry the gene.
 However, the gene itself may only predispose an individual toward developing ankylosing spondylitis.